4JX/reqwest-impersonate/README.md

 A fork of reqwest used to impersonate the Chrome browser.
 Inspired by [curl-impersonate](https://github.com/lwthiker/curl-impersonate).

+This crate was intended to be an experiment to learn more about TLS and HTTP2 fingerprinting.
+Some parts of it may not have the code needed to work.
+(It currently fails to connect to Google specific domains).

+Currently, the order of the `acccept` header is not respected, but most sites seem to ignore that.

 **Notice:** This crate depends on patched dependencies.
 To use it, please add the following to your `Cargo.toml`.

 ```toml